 Boredom can be one of the biggest reasons people tend to overspend or live outside of their means.
-To keep your mind off of spending money, try to find frugal activities within your local community.
-Things such as the “Little Free Library,” or a picnic in a nearby park can put things in perspective.
-Besides, some of our favourite things in life are free.
+To keep your mind off of spending money, try to find free or inexpensive activities within your local community.
+Did you know that you can now borrow passes from some libraries to visit popular attractions like museums?
+Visit your nearby “Little Free Library” or have a picnic in a nearby park to put things in perspective.
+Besides, some of the best things in life are free.

 When you are struggling to find best practices for saving money, it never hurts to educate yourself on new ones.
-Take a free online course, or try reading a blog post (like this one) about best practices.
+Take a free online course or try reading a blog post (like this one).
 You never know what kind of information is out there until you try.
 The best part about it?
-Most of these options are free!
+There are lots of free financial education options available.

 When weekends come around, we are always looking for things to do.
 More often than not, these activities end up becoming costly.
-One idea is to clean out your storage room or closet.
+Cleaning your house may not sound fun, but it can be oddly enjoyable and a great way to burn off energy and stress.
+Borrow Marie Kondo’s book on decluttering and tidying up, or binge-watch her show and get inspired to go through your home room by room.
 You might actually have things to sell, in turn, making you money!
 Cleaning up old stuff can also make you realize how often we buy things and then forget we have them.
 Perspective is important.

-One of the best ways to save money for goals or stick to a budget is to keep an accountability buddy.
-Check in with one another once a week, or contact them whenever you are about to make an impulse purchase.
+One of the best ways to save money for goals or stick to a budget is to find a financial accountability buddy.
+Check-in with one another once a week, or contact them whenever you are about to make an impulse purchase.
 They’ll ask you the right questions and remind you why saving that money was so important to you in the first place.

 If you do have to buy something new that is going to be costly or affect your budget, the first thing you should do is compare price tags at various stores across your community.
 Are groceries cheaper elsewhere?
-Are there coupons or flyers in your local paper?
-Always double check before making a large purchase.
+Are there coupons or flyers?
+Always double-check for savings before making a large purchase.

 8. Build good spending habits